The First Book of Moses Genesis

 13 On the very same day Noah and his sons, Shem and Ham and Japheth, and Noah's wife and the three wives of his sons with them entered the ark, 14 they and every beast, according to its kind, and all the livestock according to their kinds, and every creeping thing that creeps on the earth, according to its kind, and every bird, according to its kind, every winged creature.
 15 And they went into the ark with Noah, two and two of all flesh in which there was the breath of life.
 16 And those that entered, male and female of all flesh, went in as God had commanded him.
 And the Lord shut him in.

 17 And the flood continued forty days on the earth.
 The waters increased and bore up the ark, and it rose high above the earth.
 18 The waters prevailed and increased greatly on the earth, and the ark floated on the face of the waters.
-19 And the waters prevailed very very greatly on the earth that all the high mountains under the whole heavens were covered.
+19 And the waters prevailed overwhelmingly on the earth that all the high mountains under the whole heavens were covered.
 20 The waters prevailed above the mountains, covering them fifteen cubits deep.
 21 And every living thing that moved on the earth perished, the birds, and the domesticated animals, and the wild animals, and everything that swarmed on the earth, and all mankind; 22 everything in whose nostrils was the breath of the spirit of life among all that was on dry land, died.
-23 And he blotted out every living thing that was upon the face of the land, from man to animals to creeping things and to birds of the sky, and they were blotted out from the earth; and only Noah was left, together with those that were with him in the ark.
+23 And he blotted out every living thing that was upon the face of the land, from man to animals to creeping things and to flying creatures of the heavens, and they were blotted out from the earth; and only Noah was left, together with those that were with him in the ark.
 24 The waters prevailed on the earth one hundred and fifty days.

 The Flood Subsides